davetodd/akshays-tomb/_drafts/chapter-2.md

 Then Malcolm shouted, "But I'm not even in Freehull!"

-The man stopped at that and turned, saying angrily, "I do not know how visitors are received in Lord Wall's land, but I find bad jokes from guests I have only recently met to be in very poor taste."
+The man stopped at that and turned, saying angrily, "I do not know how visitors are received in Lord Wall's land, but I find that bad jokes from guests I have only recently met are usually made in very poor taste."

 "Well, I'm still on Lord Wall's side of that sign.
 You don't presume to apply your laws to his land as well, do you?"